FDA-ARGOS/data.argosdb/data_dictionary/README.md

 ### Setting up the Test Directories

-We need a versioned directory for the test results and test files. run the following commands to create them:
+We need a versioned directory for the test results and test files.
+Run the following commands to create them:

 	mkdir tests/[current version]
         mkdir tests/[current version]/test_results